fedebenelli/shellpad/README.md

 ## Usage
-You should have your sound files located in `~/.local/share/shellpad/sounds`, some files are there already as examples each one starting with a unique number, then run the command `shellpad <number>` to run it.
+You should have your sound files located in `~/.local/share/shellpad/sounds`, some files are there already as examples each one starting with a unique number, then run the command `shellpad <number>` to run it. you can also use `shellpad cancel` to cancel an ongoing sound.

 It's recommended to bind the commands to some key handler program, like `sxhkd`.